Try the Full Power of Brosix with 10% lifetime discount!

 And it’s all highly searchable and trackable thanks to chat histories and user activity logs.

-Use a team communication tool and stop subjecting your team to disorganization, inefficiencies, or worse.
+Encourage your team members to use a team communication tool and stop subjecting your team to disorganization, inefficiencies, or worse.
 Better yet, try Brosix.
 It’s built to improve how teams communicate.

 Not exactly!
 When each tool specializes in one thing, bouncing back and forth between 5 different ones cripples team communication.